VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/linuxshell.md

 * tldr

-  * tldr, 'for too long didn't read' provides a quick, easy to read version of the man page for many common linux commands.
+  * tldr, 'for too long didn't read' provides a quick, easy to read version of the man page for many common Linux commands.
 Forget how to use `tar` ? just run `tldr tar`

 * autojump